collective/collective.recipe.backup/README.rst

 Compatibility
 =============

-The recipe is tested with Python 2.6, 2.7, and 3.6.
+The recipe is tested with Python 2.7, 3.6, 3.7, 3.8, 3.9.
-In Plone terms it works fine on Plone 4 and 5.
+In Plone terms it works fine on Plone 4, 5 and 6.

 Note that the integration with ``plone.recipe.zope2instance`` is not tested on Python 3.6.
 There is not yet a Python 3 compatible version of this recipe and its ``mailinglogger`` dependency.